-Creating a Linux-based Boot System for use with Plug-in Live Client for Windows
+Creating a Linux-based Boot System for use with Plug-in Live Client

-- VaultOS ISO image-obtained through download - A writable DVD and CD drive - A blank DVD and CD - DVD- and CD-generation software - NOTE: Quest recommends that you shut down all applications running on this machine before starting this procedure - 1 Download the Plug-in Offline Client from the Quest website. - 2 Note the name and location of this file, for example, "\home\vaultos_x86_vxxx.zip," where xxx represents the software version number. - 3 Insert a blank CD in the writable drive. - 4 Create a CD with the CD-generation software using the "vaultos_x86_vxxx.iso" file.
+- 1 Download the Plug-in Offline Client from the Quest website. - 2 Note the name and location of this file, for example, "\home\vaultos_x86_vxxx.zip," where xxx represents the software version number. - 3 Insert a blank CD in the writable drive. - 4 Create a CD with the CD-generation software using the "vaultos_x86_vxxx.iso" file.
 For details on this procedure, see the relevant documentation for the CD-generation software in use.